EnzymeFunctionInitiative/EST/docs/source/guides/testing.rst

 By default, the test scripts use ``conf/<pipeline>/docker.config``.
-The test runner accepts two positional arguments, the first will be the config used for EST and the second will be used for the SSN geenration pipeline.
+The test runner accepts two positional arguments, the first will be the config used for EST and the second will be used for the SSN generation pipeline.
 To use custom configuration files, ::

     ./tests/runtests.sh conf/est/<config_file> conf/ssn/<config_file>